awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 .. literalinclude:: example_code/sns/SubscribeTextSMS.php
    :lines: 31-50
    :language: php

 Confirm Subscription to a Topic
 ===============================

-To actually create a subscription, the endpoint owner must acknowledge intent to receive messages from the topic with a token sent when a subscriptions is initially established as described above.
+To actually create a subscription, the endpoint owner must acknowledge intent to receive messages from the topic using a token sent when a subscription is established initially, as described earlier.
 Confirmation tokens are valid for three days.
 After three days, you can resend a token by creating a new subscription.

 To confirm a subscription, use the :SNS-api:`ConfirmSubscription <API_ConfirmSubscription>` operation.